philyyc/Web-Scraping/README.md

 &nbsp;

 **Examples**
-- Currently no examples available
+- Currently no examples available\
+&nbsp;

 **Others**
 - Real-time stock information is fetched; however, the fetched data is **NOT** updated automatically